 What to Do if Your Vaginal pH is Unbalanced

-Unbalanced vaginal pH can lead to more serious illness.
-Untreated vaginitis raises your risk of pelvic inflammatory disease, infertility, and sexually-transmitted diseases (STDs).
+Unbalanced vaginal pH due to infection can lead to more serious illness.
+Untreated vaginitis raises your risk of pelvic inflammatory disease, infertility, and sexually transmitted diseases (STDs).

 If you’re experiencing symptoms of unbalanced vaginal pH: